SifisLeventakis/PINN-Navier-Stokes/README.md

 The governing equations of this 2D flow are the continuity and momentum equations in the x and y direction:

-The governing equations of this 2D flow are the continuity and momentum equations in the x and y direction:

 **Continuity Equation (mass conservation):**
 $$\frac{\partial u}{\partial x} + \frac{\partial v}{\partial y} = 0$$